tsunamishadow/bonusheroes/index.md

 ## [Jungle camp stack timing](https://cdn.discordapp.com/attachments/296148162975105049/559812622589886464/7.21d.png)

-A map of the Dota field showing
+A map of the Dota field showing when camps can be stacked (usually at the latest time) and when they can be pulled into the lane.

+**Updated for 7.21d**

 # Other Games